What is a prepaid debit card?

 What is the difference between a debit card and a prepaid card?

 From the outside, there’s not much difference between a debit card and a prepaid debit card.
-They both work with the merchants that take their payment network, for instance a merchants who take a Visa credit card will take a Visa prepaid debit card.
-Debit cards are attached to a bank checking account, while a prepaid debit card is not attached to a bank account and simply holds the money on the card.
+They both work with the merchants that take their payment network.
+For instance, merchants who take a Visa credit card will take a Visa prepaid debit card.
+Debit cards are attached to a bank checking account.
+Meanwhile a prepaid debit card is not attached to a bank account and simply holds the money on the card.
 This means that a prepaid debit card does not have all the same benefits of a bank account.

 What are prepaid debit cards used for?